 The energy sector has the potential to change the world – and to make it more equal

 Boys play wild games where the world is saved from destruction.
 Girls with insight are no different – they are also poised to save the world.
-This has been Maisa Kalliokoski’s goal from a young age.
-“I realized that in the energy and environmental sector I can make a difference,” says Kalliokoski, who currently works as a data manager at Adven.
+This has been Maisa Kalliokoski’s goal from a young age: “I realized that in the energy and environmental sector I can make a difference.”

 “We should send a message that everyone should be interested,” she says, while at the same time pointing out that regardless of gender, it always comes down to the person’s performance and cooperation skills.

 Born and raised in Parikkala, in South Karelia, she completed the forest industry line at the local upper secondary school and decided to study energy technology at Lappeenranta University of Technology.
 She wrote her master’s thesis for Adven.